kippesp/unity_2d_mar_e_o/README.md

-# Ventage-Style 2D Platformer Using Unity Playground
+# Vintage-Style 2D Platformer Using Unity Playground

 Implementation of a simplified 2D game for Kid to Work Day 2019 utilizing Unity Playground